 Note: Only .gitignore from book root directory is used.
 Global \$HOME/.gitignore or .gitignore files in parent directories are not used.

-The serve command
+serve

-The serve command is used to preview a book by serving it via HTTP at localhost: 3000 by default:
+The serve command is used to preview a book by serving it via HTTP at localhost:3000 by default: